raydenlim/tp/docs/DeveloperGuide.md

   * Pros:
     * Decoupling: Details of interactions between the models are abstracted away.
   * Cons:
-    * Overkill: For a small project like F.A.K.E.J.A.R.V.I.S. this approach may be over-engineered.
+    * Excessive: For a small scaled project like F.A.K.E.J.A.R.V.I.S. this approach may be over-engineered, and adds additional complexity.
     * Overhead: Additional dispatcher class is needed, which may slow down the processing time.